Posted: by Bronte

 occur when a customer’s recurring payment is reported to their bank as fraudulent.
 This is particularly common in the subscription industry, where both customers and retailers treat payments with a “set it and forget it” attitude.
 If a customer is charged for a shipment without their knowledge or does not receive their pending shipment on time, this often is the result.

 You should also have a plan to mitigate chargebacks before they occur.
-Verify contact information when customers sign up for their boxes and every few months thereafter; Set up an automated message if/when a payment is declined to prompt your customer update their shipping and billing information.
+Verify contact information when customers sign up for their gaming box subscriptions and every few months thereafter; Set up an automated message if/when a payment is declined to prompt your customer update their shipping and billing information.

-Securing a Merchant Account for Nerd Continuity Boxes
+Securing a Merchant Account for Nerd Subscription Boxes

 Because recurring revenue models have their own set of risks and concerns, it’s important to find a payment processor who specializes in working with your type of business.
 Cancellations, refund requests, and chargebacks may all require a unique level of customer support.